borkdude/jet/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/borkdude/jet.svg)](https://clojars.org/jet)
 [![cljdoc badge](https://cljdoc.org/badge/borkdude/jet)](https://cljdoc.org/d/borkdude/jet/CURRENT)

-CLI to transform between JSON, EDN and Transit.
+CLI to transform between JSON, EDN and Transit, powered with a minimal query language.

+## Rationale

+Rationale for the query language, a.k.a. jet-lang: a minimal language for transformation of input, before writing out to JSON, EDN, or Transit.

+Rationale for the interactive shell: learn jet-lang and work out the correctness of query.
+It can also be useful on servers where you want to inspect data, but don't have REPL.

 ## Installation